 The article's load-bearing claims separate cleanly into two categories.
 The dasha-amplification half does not survive the correction; the transit-geometry half does.

-Stands — the Saturn–Moon opposition transit signal itself.
+Stands, the Saturn-Moon opposition transit signal itself.
 Saturn's transit position relative to the UK 1801 natal Moon is a positional fact computable from any sidereal stack against the canonical UK natal data.
-The orb timeline in Section 1 (window opens December 2026 as Saturn enters orb of opposition; exact mid-March 2027; window closes June 2027 as Saturn separates) is independent of which Vimshottari mahadasha is running — the transit is still scheduled, on the same dates, with the same configuration.
-The published call window (December 2026 – June 2027) and the falsifier conditions (no qualifying event ±90 days of 15 March 2027; routine-only events; partisan-only or regional-only events) carry through.
+The orb timeline in Section 1 (window opens December 2026 as Saturn enters orb of opposition; exact mid-March 2027; window closes June 2027 as Saturn separates) is independent of which Vimshottari mahadasha is running, the transit is still scheduled, on the same dates, with the same configuration.
+The published call window (December 2026, June 2027) and the reconciliation conditions (no qualifying event ±90 days of 15 March 2027; routine-only events; partisan-only or regional-only events) carry through.

 What Mercury mahadasha activates on the UK 1801 chart